g27182818/g27182818.github.io/content/authors/admin/_index.md

     url: https://uniandes.edu.co/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are at the intersection of omics data, drug discovery, and AI/ML.
+bio: AI/ML, omics data, and drug discovery.

 # Interests to show in About widget
 interests: